pantheon-systems/tbt-ci-templates/d8/README.md

 ## Gitlab CI

-If you need to enable GitlabCI for an existing project, you should copy .gitlab-ci.yml file to your repo root and then add the following environment variables to GitlabCI configuration:
+If you need to enable GitlabCI for an existing project, after copying files you should add the following environment variables to GitlabCI configuration:

 - ADMIN_EMAIL
 - ADMIN_PASSWORD